 “Of all literature I studied, the book that did more than any other to fire my enthusiasm was Philosophy and Opinions of Marcus Garvey.”

-Nkrumah returned to his homeland in 1947 and became Secretary General of the United Gold Coast Convention which was campaigning to end British rule.
-However, in 1948 he was expelled from the organisation for leading a campaign of civil disobedience.
+Nkrumah returned to his homeland in 1947 and became Secretary-General of the United Gold Coast Convention which was campaigning to end British rule.
+However, in 1948 he was expelled from the organization for leading a campaign of civil disobedience.
 He responded by founding the Convention People’s Party in 1949, the first mass political party in Africa.

 Imprisoned by the British in 1950, he was released the next year after the CPP’s landslide election victory.